MRI-Research/ReinforcementLearning-ParamOpt/README.md

 ## Info

 This project implements a RL approach to optimize MRI parameters using Q-learning.
-The goal is to recover the optimal parameters that yield the best image quality based on the Structural Similarity Index (SSIM).
+The goal is to recover the optimal parameters based on image quality and parameter stability.

 ## Features
 - **Custom Reinforcement Learning Environment**: Simulates MRI parameter optimization using the `MRIEnv` class benefiting from spin-echo equations.
 - **Q-Learning Implementation**: Learns the optimal policy for parameter optimization.
-- **SSIM-Based Rewards**: Evaluates image quality using the SSIM.
+- **Image Processing:** Converts to images with an inverse FFT and root-sum-of-squares reconstruction.
 - **Modular Design**: Organized into reusable modules for better maintainability, current version is for [FastMRI Knee](https://fastmri.med.nyu.edu/).

 ## Getting Started